taunsquared/neuronautas.github.io-2022/_pages/2021-showcase.md

 {% include figure image_path="/assets/images/final-projects/Dogs.png" alt="A slide from the final presentation of the Magic With Dogs Group, who studied whether dogs could be fooled by a classic magic trick." caption="A slide from the final presentation of the Magic With Dogs Group, who studied whether dogs could be fooled by a classic magic trick." %}

 **The Magic With Dogs** group challenged dogs’ ability to tell when they’re being fooled.
 This image shows how the students applied the programming tool Bonsai to extract key variables from the experimental video.
+To learn more, check out [the Magic With Dogs group's final presentation](https://docs.google.com/presentation/d/1_hn3pkxADKNxJoSDFzF-ardCs-zZmhLjMimr8bywxok/edit?usp=sharing).

 Students: Rodrigo Sá & Gonçalo Magalhães.